tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 ![docker.yml example file]({{ site.url }}/assets/6linuxkitpowershell2.png)

-Now, you can see the created VM in your HyperV-Manager.
+Now, you can see the created VM in your HyperV Manager.
 Let’s check it out.

 ![docker.yml example file]({{ site.url }}/assets/6hypervoff.png)